 We are learning all about jellyfish, and you can too.
 Not only that check out this super cool, stretchy, silly, slime dough we made.
 My kids love sensory play, so I try to incorporate that into a lot of our learning.
-Since we have chosen to use Five in a Row as part of our curriculum this year.
-I knew just what we were going to read and explore this month.
-So come along as we share our Night of the Moonjellies experience.
+Since we are using Five in a Row as part of our curriculum this year, I knew just what we were going to read and explore this month.
+So come along as we share this super cool Night of the Moonjellies experience.

 Night of the Moonjellies Activities (FIAR)

 These amazing cards and flow charts can be found on Montessori Print Shop.

 Did you know that Jellyfish have been around for over 650 million years and that they aren’t fish at all.
 They belong to a group of animals Scientists call cnidarians.
 Most only live for 3-6 months but some have been known to grow HUGE and live much longer…

 - Fill the glue bottles (8oz) with warm water.
 Add the water to the glue and stir.

 - Add your color – a little bit of color goes a long way.

 - take 1/2 cup warm water in a different bowl and add your teaspoon of Borax

 - Mix until the Borax is dissolved.

 - Slowly add that to your glue mixture